aretius/Machine_learning_Projects/README.md

 Digit Recognizer

 Applied Random Forest with variable number of estimators and analyed it's relation with the accuracy.
 Similaryly did another implementation using PCA and then K-N-N since it seemed like a good fit.

+#Project 7 :
+Ghouls, Goblins, and Ghosts...
+Boo!

+Kaggle Competition
+Used PCA + LR + Hyperparameter Optimization + SVM each on its independent try.

+#Project 8 :
+Facial Keypoint Detection

+Kaggle Competition
+Applied CNN using librarires Lasagne & Theano and achieved 56th position on the leaderboard.